timocompose/docker-image-tools/README.md

 ## Docker image tools

-Tools to create images and tarballs from Docker images.
+Tools to work with Docker images.

 ### Tools

 #### cmd/image_export
-Image export creates a tar file from all layers in image in local Docker daemon.
+Image export creates a tar file of all layers from an image in a Docker daemon (only local for now).
-`-from` creates a differential tar containing only layers above given Docker image.
+Layers with whiteout files for deletions and rewritten files between layers are handled correctly. `-from` creates a differential tar containing only layers above given Docker image.
+This can be used for example: to create a tar that can be used to update scripts in a deployed service, create redistributable packages.

 ##### Usage
 ```